Faardaa/Tableau-Project-Air-BnB/README.md

-Thank you for the additional information.
-With this in mind, here’s an updated detailed description of your Tableau project:

 This Tableau project is a comprehensive analysis of housing data, providing a multi-faceted view of key metrics in an easily digestible format.

 1. House List: This table on the left side of the dashboard displays the count of houses categorized by the number of bedrooms.
 It provides a quick overview of the distribution of houses based on bedroom count.
 The table is filtered to exclude certain types of rooms, ensuring that the data presented is relevant and accurate.